Asbestos Trust Claims: Compensation is Available Without Filing a Lawsuit

 People who brought home asbestos on their work clothes may have also been exposed in their homes and vehicles.
 This especially includes anyone who regularly laundered asbestos-tainted work clothes.
 Asbestos is dusty and durable, and anyone who spent time in a garage or small laundry room breathing it in could have been at risk.

 In 2002, M.H.
 Detrick Company created the M.H.
 Detrick Company Asbestos Trust under its Chapter 11 Joint Plan of Reorganization.
-As of 2022, the Trust is reviewing its options for future funding.
+As of 2011, the Trust stopped accepting claims.

 The Trust has established forms and procedures which were used to apply and collect compensation from the trust.
 You can learn more on their website.